Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Faint abjuration; CL 10th; Create Wondrous Item, *contagion;* Price 17,000 gp.

+### Potion of Poison
-**Potion of Poison:** This potion has lost its once beneficial magical abilities and has become a potent poison.
+This potion has lost its once beneficial magical abilities and has become a potent poison.
 The imbiber must make a DC 16 Fortitude save or take 1d10 points of Constitution damage.
 A minute later he must save again (DC 16) or take 1d10 points of Constitution